-Review of Hector Badge of Carnage – Episode 1 – We Negotiate With Terrorists
+Hector Badge of Carnage – What We Think:

-Telltale has always put its best foot forward with their point and click adventure games, and it’s wonderful to see the genre making a comeback in today’s gaming environment.
+Telltale Games has always put its best foot forward with their point-and-click adventure games, and it’s wonderful to see the genre making a comeback in today’s gaming environment.
 But, with so many hits, there’s bound to be a miss coming some time.
-While I won’t go so far as to say Hector is bad, it’s not really great either.
+While I won’t go so far as to say Hector Badge of Carnage is bad, it’s not really great either.

 Leisure Suit Hector